There is no greater feeling than going to bed knowing you ticked off all your activities on your to-do list at the end of the day

 “Everybody has a plan until they get punched in the face” – Muhammad Ali

 Planning and scheduling are important, but let’s face it: almost nothing ever goes as planned.
-Learn to set up up your priorities but also be ready to reset and reschedule.
+Learn to set up your priorities but also be ready to reset and reschedule.
 If something more important comes up, take care of the newcomer, and then resume your work.

 Self- improvement is never a waste of time, so it’s perfectly OK to push something aside to learn something new, whether is catching up with the latest industry trend, learning a new skill or reading an article (or an 800-word blog post on procrastination, right?).